 Part 1 | Kibo Hut to Uhuru Peak

 Your guide wakes you up around midnight to begin your trek to the summit!
 The route ascends northwest into the dark night.
-In about six hours you reach Stella Point on the crater rim at 5,685 m (18,651 ft) above sea level.
-Having enjoyed the sunrise, you continue for an hour or so on a snow-covered trail to reach Uhuru Peak at 5,895 m (19,341 ft) above sea level.
+In about five to seven hours you reach Stella Point on the crater rim at 5,685 m (18,651 ft) above sea level.
+You then continue for an hour or so on a sometimes snow-covered trail to reach Uhuru Peak at 5,895 m (19,341 ft).
 You’re now standing at the very top of Africa having achieved a truly remarkable feat!

 Part 2 | Uhuru Peak to Mweka Camp

 After reaching the summit, you descend to Mweka Camp at 3,110 m (10,204 ft) above sea level.
 Here you spend your final night on the mountain after having hiked for about 12 to 16 hours today!